nikoeklof/Alue-System_OKT_NAYTTO/README.md

 For logging:

-LOGGING - "1" will log all requests
+LOGGING - "1" will log all requests, variables included